 Time and again, Colorado residents indicate in surveys that the most frequent activities in city parks, trails, and open space systems are walking, nature observation, bicycling, picnicking, and jogging.
 This is also true in Fruita.
-Based on discussions with Fruita staff and with input from the Steering Committee, stakeholder groups, and citizens at public open houses, there is a strong need and desire for additional primary-level trails and trail connections within the city.
+Based on discussions with Fruita staff and with input from the Steering Committee, stakeholder groups, citizens at public open houses, and the recently completed citizen survey, there is a strong need and desire for additional primary-level trails and trail connections within the city.
 Currently, there is somewhat limited opportunity for residents to easily and safely travel or commute throughout Fruita via alternative transportation.
 While the city has taken steps to begin construction of individual segments of primary trails, many of these sections do not currently connect with each other, nor do they connect with key destinations, such as parks, schools, downtown, or the Colorado River.
 Many existing segments have taken advantage of existing corridors (such as along drainages), including Big and Little Salt Washes.
-This practice should continue, by aligning trails as much as possible along these drainages.
+This practice should continue by aligning trails as much as possible along these drainages.
 Other ideal locations would include canal and ditch corridors.
-Canals and ditches represent existing corridors, which make ideal locations for trails and often have the width necessary to accommodate them.
-The city should make every attempt to secure agreements with local canal and ditch companies to allow placement of trails along these corridors, as long as it would not interfere with their ability to operate and maintain them for water delivery.
-Establishment of primary multi-purpose trails, based on the standards set forth earlier in this chapter, would also allow canal and ditch companies access for full-size vehicles on paved surfaces.
+Canals and ditches represent existing corridors, which make ideal locations for trails and often have the necessary width to accommodate them.
+The city should make every attempt to secure agreements with local canal and ditch companies to allow placement of trails along these corridors, as long as it would not interfere with the company's ability to operate and maintain them for water delivery.
+Specifically, trails should be located on the north-side of irrigation canals to avoid headgates.
+The current Fruita City Code also has guidance on appropriate buffering and setbacks along canals, washes, and the Colorado River.
+The code indicates that: